 Millions of patients seek medical care in the United States each day.
 Capturing the stories and experiences of these patients, understanding the delivery through their lens, represents a tremendous opportunity in health care.
-What if health care organizations could know what a patient was feeling and thinking along each point of their care experience, not just at the very end?
+Patient advocacy, and patient-first care are essential in healthcare.
+What if healthcare organizations could know what a patient was feeling and thinking along each point of their care experience, not just at the very end?

 Through empowerment and solicitation of patient input, the patient experience can be fine-tuned, even perfected, and the patient is then treated as an equal decision-maker in their care.
 Alternately, this conditions the care team to welcome more feedback, understanding that each patient experience can provide them with specific opportunities to improve care delivery.

 This concept can be extended much further through the development and implementation of a framework that facilitates partnership between health care providers and patients and their families.
 At Virginia Mason, a Patient-Family Partner Program was successfully implemented and has since yielded thousands of patient volunteer hours and has delivered benefits and improvements to a myriad of health care processes and components.

 What is the Patient Voice?

 The patient voice represents the real-life perspective of each and every patient that walks through your doors.
 The way in which they perceive the environment, the ease of processes and timeline of their care, how they are informed and included in their health care decisions, and what they feel when leaving to go home; these are all crucial components of the patient experience, and provide valuable insights to where improvements are needed.